 You can use local property portals like MetrosCubicos, VivaAnuncios and InMuebles24 to gauge current market prices for purchase and rental; it’s common to negotiate the price and most property sales close between 10%-15% lower than the market list price; rentals are also subject to negotiation.

-Our extensive guides to buying and selling real estate in Mexico provides further insights and the regularly-updated guide to the cost of living in Mexico provides a wider perspective on housing costs here.
+Our extensive guides to buying and selling real estate in Mexico provide further insights and the regularly-updated guide to the cost of living in Mexico incudes chapters with a wider perspective on housing costs.

 Rent first if you don’t know the area